 Improving delivery efficiency is best done with the proper investments, particularly in software that tracks goods, drivers, and service units in real-time.
-Businesses will do well in having more visibility on the orders placed on each delivery truck as well as the exact location of their drivers.
-A centralized real-time data gathering system that's easily accessible by managers goes a long way in optimizing last mile deliveries for organizations of all sizes.
+Businesses need more visibility on the orders placed on each delivery truck, as well as the exact location of their drivers.
+A centralized, real-time data gathering system that's easily accessible across touch points goes a long way in optimizing last mile deliveries for organizations of all sizes.

 Managers can make changes or retrain drivers based on the metrics derived from the telematics data.
-For example, drivers could undergo coaching if they were found spending more time on site than expected due to inefficient loading and unloading methods, or maybe they're taking more breaks?
+For example, drivers could undergo coaching if they were found spending more time on site than expected due to inefficient loading and unloading methods.

 Managing multiple fleets owned by different entities is no easy task.
-Some businesses could be in partnership with the best-rated fleet in one state and use the same provider in another one despite its less stellar performance in other areas, which, arguably, could slow down deliveries in many states.
+You might be in partnership with the best-rated fleet in one state and use the same provider in another one despite its less stellar performance in other areas.
+This has the potential to slow down deliveries in many states.

 The best way to manage multiple delivery providers in various locations is to have greater visibility on all fleets, regardless if these are third-parties, in-house, or a combination of both.

-Customer satisfaction metrics are touted as the KPI that most affects sustainable profits.
-Unfortunately, it is the KPI that's usually least tracked.
+Customer satisfaction metrics are the KPIs that most affect sustainable profits.
+Unfortunately, they're the KPIs that often receive the least attention.

 Businesses working with third-party online sellers are blind about their customers.
-For example, in the food industry, aggregators generally provide businesses with information about the items ordered, the number of deliveries made.
-But these aggregators fail to provide information on customer satisfaction per store, per area, or delivery fleet and so on.
-Enterprises have no way of knowing if customers are satisfied with the order fulfillment, just like the people who buy or pick-up merchandise in the stores.
+For example, in the food industry, aggregators generally provide businesses with information about the items ordered and the number of deliveries made.
+But these aggregators fail to provide information on customer satisfaction per store, per area, delivery fleet, and so on.
+Simply put, you have no way of knowing if customers are satisfied with the order fulfillment.

 Generating delivery data is good, but knowing which data to pay attention to and analyze is even better.
-Using KPIs to measure drivers, shipping and deliveries, and customer satisfaction allow executives to plan strategically.
-Changes can then be made with confidence, and proof points act swiftly to eliminate inefficiencies and improve the business' bottom line.
+Using the right last mile delivery KPIs to measure drivers, shipping and deliveries, and customer satisfaction allows you to plan strategically and ultimately drive towards optimizations.
+When you can make changes with confidence, it's that much easier to eliminate inefficiencies and improve your business' bottom line.